meilisearch/awesome-meilisearch/README.md

 *Tools created by MeiliSearch or the community*

 ### Official Tools
-* [MeiliSearch Version Migration Script](https://github.com/meilisearch/meilisearch-migration) - a script to migrate to a newer wersion without losing data nor settings
+* [MeiliSearch Version Migration Script](https://github.com/meilisearch/meilisearch-migration) - A script to migrate to a newer wersion without losing data nor settings

 #### DevOps Tools